89Omer/classifiedmarkaz/README.md

 # markaz_classified
 Advance classified application

+To start take clone of this repo under htdocs folder, then do the following

 To setup virtual host follow following steps
 1) Go to xampp/apache/conf/extra/httpd-vhosts.conf
 2) Add the following code at EOF